-These chips have a moisture content of 50-60% (Spinelli et al. 2008, Vanbeveren et al. 2015) and a low heating value.
-Chips can be dried (naturally or artificially) to reach a desired moisture content.
-However, during the storage, there are 10-20% dry matter losses (Schweier et al. 2017) due to microbiological activities, which reduce the chip quality and could also create selfignition and health problems.
-The latter are caused mainly by fungi and especially when their spores become airborne during fuel handling.
+- High moisture content of freshly cut chips (poplar 50-60% wet weight basis) - Difficult storage of wet chips - Technical limitations on difficult terrain (slope) - High costs on small sites - Dependence on harvester availability - Lower biodiversity compared to forests and uncultivated grass/shrublands artificially) to reach a desired moisture content.
+However, during the storage there is a dry matter loss of 10 - 20% (Schweier et al. 2017) due to microbiological activities, which reduce the chip quality and can create self-ignition and health problems.
+The latter are caused mainly by fungi, especially when their spores become airborne during fuel handling.
 Therefore, chips should be used immediately (Figure 16).
-If this is not possible, chips should be stored at a proper distance from residential areas and they should be handled with appropriate precautions.
+If this is not possible, chips should be stored at a proper distance from residential areas and should be handled with appropriate precautions.